reidrac/swift-nbd-server/README.rst

 Optionally an *authurl* token can be used to specify an authentication URL per container.

-The default location for the *secrets* is */etc/swiftnbd/secrets.conf*, and alternative location can be provided using *--secrets* flag.
+The default location for the *secrets* is */etc/swiftnbd/secrets.conf*, and an alternative location can be provided using *--secrets* flag.

 Then run the setup tool using the container name as first parameter::